Enlarging the EU

 The enlargement policy of the European Union concerns those European countries which have a vocation to join the European Union.

-This currently covers one acceding country (Croatia) five candidate countries (Turkey, the former Yugoslav Republic of Macedonia, Iceland, Montenegro and Serbia), as well as the three remaining countries and entities of the Western Balkans (Kosovo/UNSCR 1244, Bosnia and Herzegovina and Albania) for which the EU has confirmed the European aspirations.
+This currently covers six candidate countries (Albania, Turkey, the former Yugoslav Republic of Macedonia, Iceland, Montenegro and Serbia), as well as the three remaining countries and entities of the Western Balkans (Bosnia and Herzegovina and Kosovo/UNSCR 1244, for which the EU has confirmed the European aspirations.

 In order to become members of the European Union, the candidate countries have to demonstrate that they will be able to play their part fully as members - which requires wide support among their citizens, as well as political, legal and technical compliance with the EU's demanding standards and norms.